 There have been studies that have shown the health benefits to drinking kombucha, but just ask anyone who regularly consumes kombucha and they will tell you all about it.
 It is an antimicrobial beverage and is full of antioxidants.
 This drink is alive and it is the live bacteria that are so beneficial.
-Here are the top healing properties of kombucha, compiled my none other than my new friend, the Kombucha Kamp creator, Hannah Crum.
+Here are the top healing properties of kombucha, compiled by none other than my new friend and new affiliate partner, the Kombucha Kamp creator, Hannah Crum.
 Hannah is THE go-to person to learn all about kombucha, how to brew your own, and much more.

 - It’s probiotic

 - It increases your metabolism